SianCulligan/reading-notes/README.md

 #### The 5 Whys & Hows
 - The five whys and five hows constitute a questioning process designed to drill down into the details of a problem or a solution and peel away the layers of symptoms.
 - Why?
 To explore the root of the problem & really dig in
 - How?
-Start with an issue or solution to be explored, as either how or why 5 times digging to get to the root
+Start with an issue or solution to be explored, as either how or why 5 times digging to get to the root.